SEAL Analyzers and Sample Preparation Systems

 The AA500 is the AutoAnalyzer you’ve been waiting for- total automation, ultralow detection, multitest chemistries, high throughput

 SEAL Analytical has acquired ROHASYS BV, a Dutch manufacturer of laboratory products for automating and robotising sample (pre) treatment.
 “This new partnership creates exciting opportunities for both companies,” says SEAL President Stuart Smith.

 Scientists working on the Hawaii Ocean Time-series (HOT) program have been making repea-ted observations of the hydrography, chemistry and biology of the water column at a station north of Oahu, Hawaii since October 1988..

 When we heard about the Marine Mammal Center’s Adopt-a-Seal® of the Month Club we couldn’t wait to join up!
-This month we have "adopted" Kilo who was orphaned when she was only a few days old.
+This month we have "adopted" Leo who was orphaned when he was only a few months old.

 Experience, resourcefulness and extra effort are the keys to success for this lab, situated in North Queensland, Australia.
 The laboratory started 35 years ago as a council laboratory monitoring the city's potable and wastewater systems.

 Come and meet us in person.
 It's one of the best ways to see why our Analyzers lead the world in environmental analysis, and (just as importantly) you can meet the Chemists who will be supporting you when you install a SEAL Analyzer.